-One way to keep kids active is clubs, whether the school or local community runs them.
-There is always something that your children will enjoy, from outdoor sports like football and netball, to indoors clubs like gymnastics and dance.
+One way to keep kids active is through clubs, whether the school or local community runs them.
+There is always something that your children will enjoy, from outdoor sports like football and netball to indoor clubs like gymnastics and dance.

-School clubs tend to be free and it can be a nice way for a kid to burn off all of their energy at the end of a day.
-Some local community clubs may charge, but it won't be a lot and its a nice way to get your children to meet others outside of their own class and social groups.
+School clubs tend to be free, and it can be a nice way for a kid to burn off all of their energy at the end of the day.
+Some local community clubs may charge, but it won’t be a lot, and it’s a nice way to get your children to meet others outside of their own class and social groups.

 - Martial Arts (like karate & taekwondo)